gnud/multi-env-docker-compose-sample/README.md

 └── docker-compose.yml -> ../docker-compose.base.yml
 ```

-Basically we link the original docker base compose and we have new .env file for each platform environment.
+In short:
+- We link the original docker-compose.base.yml
+- We create new .env file
-Inside each .env we can control the inside port and the outside port.
+    - Inside each .env we can control the inside port and the outside port and other user configurable options

 Each override has the example structure: